Photo Gallery >

 red brick in lively jacobean style, with square bay windows, rusticated doorways, and tall chimneys.

-At the rear are two tall viewing towers, one of which is clearly visible in the photo below.
+At the rear are two tall viewing towers which can be seen in the photo below.

-Next door is a white stuccoed Tudor Gothic building which was known as 'Holyrood' built about 1840 where Dr Gully also practised (read more - link to article by Sue Young).
+Next door is a white stuccoed Tudor Gothic building which was known as 'Holyrood House' built about 1840 where Dr Gully also practised (read more - link to article by Sue Young).

 So successful was his business at Holyrood that Dr Gully built or acquired Tudor House on land next door to accommodate the extra demand for his water cure patients.